philiptaron/systemd/systemd-258/posts/52-privateusers.md

 `PrivateUsers=` is one of the many sandboxing knobs in service unit files.
 It configures a minimal user namespace for the service code to run in.
 Previously you could set it to `self`, which would set up the user namespace mapping for the service to map the root user and the service's user to itself, and leave everything else unmapped.

-Setting the knob to `self` would somewhat disconnect the service from the host user table: all inodes, processes, and other objects it sees will be owned by itself, by root or by the `nobody` user (which is where unmapped users are mapped to).
+Setting the knob to `self` would somewhat disconnect the service from the host user table: all inodes, processes, and other objects it sees will be owned by itself, by `root`, or by the `nobody` user (which is where unmapped users are mapped to).

 In v257, the setting learned a new value `identity`.
 If used, the first 64K users plus the service's own user (if outside the 64K range) would be mapped, nothing else.
 In other words, the service would be limited to the 16-bit UID range.